gmiejski/confluent-documentation-quality/index.md

-## Confluent documentation users ratings
+## Confluent documentation community ratings

 ### What is this anyway?